 Vow ASA: Notification Of Trade – Primary Insider

-(MENAFN- GlobeNewsWire - Nasdaq) Thomas Borgen, who is a board member of Vow ASA has today purchased 25 000 shares, through his associated company TFBConsulting AS.
+(MENAFN- GlobeNewsWire - Nasdaq) Badin Invest Limited, associated company with the CEO in Vow ASA Henrik Badin, has today sold 106 122 shares.

+This is a forced sale implemented by the bank (lender) of Badin Invest Limited.
+This is regrettable, but as stated during the First Half year presentation, as CEO of Vow ASA I will focus on strengthening the company's financial position for the benefit of Vow's customers, employees and shareholders, says Henrik Badin

-After this transaction, Mr. Borgen and close associates owns 123 000 shares in the Company.
+After this transaction, Mr. Badin owns through Badin Invest Limited, 9 793 878 shares in the Company.

 This information is subject of the disclosure requirements pursuant to article 19 of the EU Market Abuse Regulation and section 5-12 of the Norwegian Securities Trading Act